Back To Search Results

 Evaluation

 In evaluating the suspected anoxic injury, there should always be a thorough investigation of confounding metabolic abnormalities.
 Testing should include a comprehensive metabolic workup including serum electrolytes, hepatic studies including ammonia, blood gas analysis for acid-base disturbances, and hemoglobin measurement to ensure adequate delivery capacity for oxygen.
 Potential causes such as infection or drug overdose should also be considered using cultures and drug and toxicology screens, respectively.
-If the precipitating event was cardiac arrest, a cardiac evaluation, including an echocardiogram and cardiac biomarkers, could be considered.
+A cardiac evaluation, including an echocardiogram and cardiac biomarkers, could be considered if the precipitating event was cardiac arrest.
 Discussing a further toxicology or cardiology evaluation with the team is essential.

 Computed tomography (CT) imaging of the brain is typically performed, which may demonstrate acute findings of subarachnoid or intracranial hemorrhage as the source of the patient's decreased level of consciousness.
 In cases without intracerebral hemorrhage where there is cardiac arrest-related hypoxic injury, initial CT imaging of the brain is frequently normal.
-However, repeat CT imaging is recommended by post-arrest day three as this will often show manifestations of anoxic injury such as cerebral edema and/or inversion of gray-white matter density.[6]
+However, repeat CT imaging is recommended by post-arrest day 3 as this often shows manifestations of anoxic injury such as cerebral edema or inversion of gray-white matter density.[6]
 Magnetic resonance imaging (MRI) has also been shown to play a role in diagnosing anoxic injuries using diffusion-weighted MRI.[7]
-For the concern of global anoxic injury resulting in brain death, nuclear medicine cerebral diffusion study can be considered to evaluate cerebral blood flow.
+A nuclear medicine cerebral diffusion study can be considered to evaluate cerebral blood flow concerning global anoxic injury resulting in brain death.

 Knowing the limitations, there are EEG classification systems for anoxic encephalopathy that have been proposed.
-One system classifies encephalopathy into four different grades utilizing global waveform patterns on EEG.
+One system classifies encephalopathy into 4 grades utilizing global waveform patterns on EEG.
 Grade I anoxic encephalopathy has the most favorable prognosis and consists of alpha-wave activity.
 Grade II anoxic encephalopathy consists of predominantly theta wave activity on EEG.
 For grade III, a predominant delta wave pattern is typical, and this extends into grade IV, where the low amplitude delta waves approach an isoelectric EEG.[10]
 A delta wave pattern is associated with a worse prognosis, and the isoelectric EEG suggests a poor outcome.
-To fully evaluate these findings, monitoring using continuous EEG is preferred to single static EEG.
+Continuous EEG monitoring is preferred to single static EEG to evaluate these findings fully.
 Continuous EEG with therapeutic hypothermia can also be performed, and malignant changes observed during re-warming are associated with poor prognosis.[8]

 Treatment / Management